design-automation/mobius-sim-funcs/documentation/query.md

 ## Filter

 **Description:** Filter a list of entities based on an attribute value.
  The result will always be a list of entities, even if there is only one entity.
 In a case where you want only one entity, remember to get the first item in the list.

 **Parameters:**
   * *entities:* List of entities to filter.
-The entities must all be of the same type
+The entities must all be of the same type.
   * *attrib:* The attribute to use for filtering.
 Can be `name`, `[name, index]`, or `[name, key]`.
-  * *operator\_enum:* Enum, the operator to use for filtering
+  * *operator\_enum:* Enum, the operator to use for filtering.
   * *value:* The attribute value to use for filtering.
+If the attribute value of a given entity is equal to this, it will be included in the result.

 **Returns:** Entities, a list of entities that match the conditions specified in 'expr'.